gardener/gardener/docs/proposals/21-ipv6-singlestack-local.md

 ## Motivation

-Depending on the underlying cloud infrastructure, there is a need to provide shoot networking setups different from what Gardener currently provides.
+There is a need to cover additional scenarios to what Gardener currently provides and to configure different shoot networking setups.
+Factors for changing the status quo include but are not limited to: the underlying cloud infrastructure, and the scarcity/cost of IPv4 addresses.
-This might include IPv6 single-stack or IPv4/IPv6 dual-stack setups.
+These different networking setups most prominently include IPv6 single-stack and IPv4/IPv6 dual-stack.
 Kubernetes already supports such setups as described in [this doc](https://kubernetes.io/docs/concepts/services-networking/dual-stack/).
 However, supporting these in Gardener requires changes to the API and many components (networking extensions, VPN tunnel, etc.).
+For example, many components listen on `0.0.0.0` which makes them reachable via IPv4 only.

 To bring Gardener closer to supporting these kinds of networking setups, this GEP focuses on supporting IPv6 single-stack networking in the local Gardener environment.
 This keeps things focused on the most important changes to the API and central components while neglecting infrastructure-specific quirks and other difficulties that will arise with dual-stack networking.